A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure:

-3. Place the calibration weights: Use tweezers or weighing paper to carefully place the calibration weights on the pan.
+3. Place the calibration weight(s): Use tweezers or weighing paper to carefully place a known calibration weight on the balance pan.
+Avoid touching the weight with your fingers.

-6. Repeat steps 3-5: Repeat this process with different weights to ensure the balance is properly calibrated.
+6. Repeat steps 3-5: Repeat this process with different calibration weights to ensure the balance is properly calibrated across its weighing range.

-• Zeroing the balance: compensates for any slight changes in the balance\'s weight due to temperature fluctuations or vibrations.
+• Zeroing the balance: Compensates for any slight changes in the balance's weight due to temperature fluctuations or vibrations, ensuring a true zero reading before weighing.

-• Proper handling of weights: using tweezers or weighing paper prevents finger oils or other contaminants from affecting the weight measurements.
+• Proper handling of weights and samples: Using tweezers or weighing paper prevents finger oils or other contaminants from affecting the weight measurements, ensuring accurate results.

-• Calibration: ensures the accuracy of the balance by matching the display to known weights.
+• Calibration: Ensures the accuracy of the balance by verifying that the displayed weight corresponds to the actual weight of known standards.
+Regular calibration is crucial for maintaining accuracy.

 Significance: